RaunakGM/cats_vs_dogs/README.md

 # cats_vs_dogs
-Building a classifier using a convolutional neural network to classify animal pictures into cats and dogs Downloading already developed neural network.
+Building a classifier using a convolutional neural network to classify animal pictures into cats and dogs.